07-Meeran/Prosensia-Internship/README.md

 It then checks if the user is eligible to apply (Age ≥ 18 **and** CGPA ≥ 2.5) and prints a custom message using `if/else` statements.

+##Day 4 Tasks:

+📌 Task Overview

+Today’s task focused on:

+Practicing loops (for, while)
+Reversing a number
+Checking if a number is prime
+📄 Programs Included

+Reverse a Number

+Input: Any integer
+Output: Reversed digits
+Loop Used: while and for (alternative)
+Prime Number Checker

+Input: Any integer
+Output: Tells whether it is prime or not
+Loop Used: for